-I’ve always thought that science would take longer than forever to incorporate that immeasurable and beyond reductionism side to reality that the Tao Te Ching speaks so well to.
+A recent Science News article, Out of the Fabric: Are space and time fundamental?, hinted at something I never thought I’d live to see.
+I’ve always thought that science would take longer than forever to incorporate the immeasurable and beyond reductionism side of reality that the Tao Te Ching probes.

-I was particularly struck by these quotes from this article (below).
+The following quotes were particularly striking.
 For scientists to even suggest that time is an emergent property is welcome and quite unexpected.
-I don’t suppose it should be however.
-We are still as the ‘toddler’ stage of our species evolution, with many more millennia ahead to figure it all out—or perhaps, return to review where some have already traveled.
+Then again, I don’t suppose it should be.
+After all, we are still at the ‘toddler’ stage of our species evolution, with many more millennia ahead to figure it all out — or perhaps, return to review paths we’ve already traveled.

 Seiberg, though, believes time and space will both go down the cosmic drain together.
 “My personal prejudice is that these objections and questions are not obstacles to emergent time,” Seiberg writes.
 “Instead, they should be viewed as challenges and perhaps even clues to the answers.”